 These work in a similar way to text generators – the user gives a prompt and one or more variations of images are produced.

-2.5 Microsoft Co-pilot and everyday AI
+2.5 Microsoft Co-pilot and Everyday AI

 2.6 Beyond Chatbots

-Whilst the focus has been on chatbots and image generation, generative AI is finding it its way into a wide range of tools and services that can potentially be used in education.
+Whilst the focus has been on chatbots and image generation, generative AI is finding its way into a wide range of tools and services that can potentially be used in education.
 As an example, Teachermatic can create a range of resources for teachers, including lesson plans and quizzes, Gamma can create websites and presentations, and Curipod can create interactive learning resources.
 Many of these applications are built on tools provided by OpenAI and powered by the same technology as ChatGPT.

 3. Impact of Generative AI on Education